Indra Nooyi: Memberships and associations

 Nooyi is a Successor Fellow of the Yale Corporation.
-She serves as a member of the Foundation Board of the World Economic Forum, International Rescue Committee, Catalyst and the Lincoln Center for the Performing Arts.
-She is also a member of the Board of Trustees of Eisenhower Fellowships, and has served as Chairperson of the U.S.-India Business Council.
+She is a member of the Foundation Board of the World Economic Forum, International Rescue Committee, Catalyst and the Lincoln Center for the Performing Arts.
+She is a member of the Board of Trustees of Eisenhower Fellowships, and has been chairman of the U.S.-India Business Council.

-Nooyi serves as an Honorary Co-chair for the World Justice Project.
-The World Justice Project works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.
+Nooyi is an honorary co-chair for the World Justice Project.
 From April 2015 until April 2020, she was a director of Schlumberger Limited.
 In June 2016, she was part of the inaugural team on the Temasek Americas Advisory Panel.

 In December 2016, Nooyi joined a business forum assembled by Donald Trump to provide strategic and policy advice on economic issues.

 In June 2018, Nooyi joined the International Cricket Council Board as the organization's first independent female director.

 Since February 2019, Nooyi has been a member of the board of directors at Amazon.

-Nooyi also serves as the Class of 1951 Chair for the Study of Leadership at West Point, a Dean's Advisory Council member at MIT's School of Engineering, and a member of the MIT Corporation.
+Nooyi is the Class of 1951 Chair for the Study of Leadership at West Point, a Dean's Advisory Council member at MIT's School of Engineering, and a member of the MIT Corporation.